• Skip to main content

 • Line the baking sheet with parchment paper so scones will bake evenly.

-baked buttery biscuit like treat
+Baked buttery biscuit like treat on parchment.

-more baking recipe ideas
+more baking recipes

 • Crispy and Chewy Almond Butter Chocolate Chip Cookies